Where should you start on a first trip to Las Vegas?

 1. Viva Vision Entertainment

-The Fremont Street Experience in downtown Las Vegas is the place with the world’s largest video screen, Viva Vision.
+The Fremont Street Experience in downtown Las Vegas is the place with the world’s largest LED canopy screen, Viva Vision.
 Every night a spectacular light show takes place 90 feet over the pedestrian mall below.
 The screen is 1375 feet long and 90 feet wide with over 49 million lights and a 600,000-watt speaker sound system.
 The perfect way to start your first trip to Vegas is to see the sparkling lights.

 2. Where to stay on Fremont Street